telecotxesco/Kaminari_Numbers/README.md

 * Avoid using hundreds of number variations.
 Units that may have 2, 4, or even 6 times the number printed.
 Each digit is a mesh (2 polygons) and each variation introduced is also N times the mesh generated.
 That means if 100 of variations are defined for a 6 digit plate, and it is on 6 different parts of the unit, that sums 3.600 meshes present that equals 7.200 poligons that are added to **each** model present and inside the LOD. **USE WITH CAUTION AND MODERATION TO AVOID MAYOR SLOWDOWN TO THE GAME**

 # Quick start
-1) Instanciate the script (avoid this way of direct require.
-Instead refer [initializing script](https://github.com/telecotxesco/Kaminari_Numbers/wiki/Initializing-KAMINARI-NUMBERS-on-the-model) to see a better way,
+1) Instanciate the script :warning: **avoid this way of direct require.
+Instead refer [initializing script](https://github.com/telecotxesco/Kaminari_Numbers/wiki/Initializing-KAMINARI-NUMBERS-on-the-model) to see a better way**
 ```lua
 local kaminari_numbers = require "kaminari_numbers"
 ```